 Do a Kitchen Clean Up

 Let the spring cleaning commence!
 Use the time change to kick-start your cleaning after a winter’s worth of cooking and hanging out in the kitchen.
-Toss out any expired items from your refrigerator and pantry, reorganize your cabinets and deep clean your oven, stove, etc. Here are 11 essentials for your spring maintenance checklist.
+Toss out any expired items from your refrigerator and pantry, reorganize your cabinets, deep clean your oven… the possibilities are endless.

 Swap Out Winter Gear for Spring Gear

-Whether it’s your closet, bedding or even the decor in your home, celebrate the upcoming change of season by preparing your home for the warmer months ahead.
+Whether it’s your closet, bedding, or even the decor in your home, celebrate the upcoming change of season by preparing your home for the warmer months ahead.
 Brighten up your space by swapping out dark and heavy throws on the couch for lighter ones.
 Swap your bedding from flannel sheets to cotton.
-Stow away the winter boots by the door and take out the slip-ons.
+Put away the winter boots by the door and take out the slip-ons.
 Finally, tackle your closet!
 Put away chunky sweaters and long underwear and take out the lighter, spring-worthy garb.
-Check out these 14 spring cleaning myths to avoid.

 Reverse Your Fans